 - Corey L. Hartman, MD is a board-certified dermatologist and the founder of Skin Wellness Dermatology in Birmingham, AL. He is assistant clinical professor of dermatology at the University of Alabama School of Medicine.

 - Stacey Steinmetz is a cosmetic biochemist and founder of StimuNail.
 Prior to founding her company, she worked at major beauty brands such as L'Oréal and Shiseido.

 What is Formaldehyde?

-Fact: Formaldehyde isn't a chemical.
+Fact: Formaldehyde isn't an artificial chemical.
 "It's a naturally-occurring, organic compound that's produced in living organisms, including in the human body as part of the cell metabolism process," explains Steinmetz.
 It's a gas and doesn't accumulate in the body, however, since the formaldehyde we naturally produce is ultimately converted to carbon dioxide and exhaled, explains Gmyrek.
 She adds that it's also naturally found in fruits and veggies, such as apples, pears, peas, carrots, and bananas.

 So, if it's already in our bodies (and the food we're eating), what's the problem?
 For starters, The International Agency for Research on Cancer (IARC) and the National Toxicology Program classify formaldehyde as a human carcinogen; it's associated with an increased risk of nasopharyngeal and sinonasal cancers, as well as a type of leukemia, says Gmyrek.
-However, it's important to note that it's a carcinogen only when its fumes are inhaled, a key point when talking about formaldehyde in beauty products.
+However, it's important to note that it's a known carcinogen when its fumes are inhaled, a key point when talking about formaldehyde in beauty products.